Portland Building, Portland, OR.

-The main element of the installation is the “people blind,” something like a bird blind that would be used as cover for wildlife observers.
+The People Blind is like a bird blind that would be used as cover for wildlife observers.
 Behind the blind there is refuge and prospect—visitors feel hidden and protected, yet can look through ‘blind spots’ to observe human nature, even as those in the lobby can look in on them.
 From the lobby perspective there is also a sense of prospect and refuge as passers-by are hidden in the anonymity of busyness and are caught up in the prospects of the day.

-Elements of prospect and refuge bring in aspects of our social and physical natures and how our situation can make us feel safe, comfortable and hopeful.
+The installation combines aspects of our social and physical natures and considers how environments can make us feel safe and comfortable.
 The blind gives us windows to observe ourselves as megafauna, as connected to nature and each other.